Where did Michael Hartnett get the idea for the title of A Farewell to English?

 Hartnett has documented the ‘schizophrenia’ associated with this new poetic direction and he has said that this poem, in particular, caused him great distress:

 The Retreat of Ita Cagney, for example, almost broke my heart and indeed my mind to write, because both languages became so intermeshed.
 I would sit down and write a few lines of the poem unthinkingly.
 I’d come back to it and see that it was half in English and half in Irish or a mixture. … One is not a translation of the other.
-They are two versions of the same poem; but what the original language is I don’t know’ (O’Driscoll 146).
+They are two versions of the same poem, but what the original language is I don’t know’ (O’Driscoll 146).

 Whatever the mental turmoil generated by the artistic struggles of the poet, the resulting poem is one of Hartnett’s most powerful from this period of his career.
 In his review of the poem following publication, fellow Munster poet, Brendan Kennelly, says it was,